Skip to main content

 Your investments may now fluctuate by more than your monthly salary in any given week.
 A 2% drop on $400k is $8,000 - potentially more than your entire monthly paycheck.
 This is normal and healthy.
 Don't let volatility spook you out of your strategy.

 Consider whether you've already reached Coast FIRE.
-If you're 35 with $400k and plan to retire at 65, that $400k becomes about $1.7M at 5% real returns - enough to support roughly $69k/year in today's dollars.
-You might already be financially independent and not know it.
+If you're 35 with $400k and plan to retire at 65, that $400k becomes about $1.7M at 5% real returns - enough to support roughly $69k/year under the 4% rule in today's dollars.
+Test lower-return scenarios too.

 Start thinking about what "coasting" might look like for you.
 Would you stay in your current job but negotiate for less stress?
 Switch to a lower-paying but more fulfilling career?
 Work part-time?
 Go back to school?
 Your options are expanding rapidly.